 Fortunately, you can turn down a job offer without burning your bridges or sounding arrogant and careless.
 A well-formulated email can actually help you portray yourself as a fair, responsible and confident person.

 That sounds like a great deal, doesn't it?

-Email example: Turning down a job offer
+Email template: Turning down a job offer

 Remember, your communication style speaks of your values and your principles.

 If you do a sloppy job, you can't expect someone to take you seriously.
-If you, on the other hand, invest some time in learning the basics of effective communication, everybody will recognise your effort to convey a clear message.
+If you, on the other hand, invest some time in learning the basics of effective communication, everybody will recognize your effort to convey a clear message.